pretix/pretix-docs/docs/self-hosting/config.md

 ## Celery task queue

 For processing long-running tasks asynchronously, pretix requires the celery task queue.
 For communication between the web server and the task workers in both direction, a messaging queue and a result backend is needed.
-You can use a redis database for both directions as a result backend (which is the only officially supported way):
+You can use a redis database for both directions as a result backend (which is the only officially supported method):

 ``` ini
 [celery]